 So how do we break someone’s habits and get them to try something new?

-We need to generate some awesome results and quickly.
+We need to generate results relatively quickly.

-This survey can be a simple form asking customers basic questions about their opinions on gym memberships.
+This survey can be a simple form, asking customers basic questions about their opinions on gym memberships.

 You can literally make this work for any business in the world.